 Grooming your dog can be quite a challenge at times, but it doesn’t have to be.
-It is a good opportunity, not only to make your pet squeaky clean, but also to bond and give them a quick health check to make sure everything is alright.
+It is a good opportunity, not only to make your pet squeaky clean but also to bond and give them a quick health check to make sure everything is all right.
 Here are tips for how to groom your dog.

 As with anything, some pooches are happier to be groomed than others.
 Make sure to take it slowly, using dog training treats as a reward, in moderation.
 A dog is more likely to let you groom them if you start getting them used to it from an early age, a few minutes at a time at first.

 Keep an eye on your pet at all times, and be sure to never put yourself in harm’s way.
 Even the most loving of pets have been known to nip when something takes them by surprise.